notaryproject/notary/docs/getting_started.md

 # <a name="configuring_the_client">Configuring the Client</a>

-It is verbose and irritating to always have to provide the `-s` and `-d` flags manually to most commands.
+It is verbose and tedious to always have to provide the `-s` and `-d` flags manually to most commands.
 A simple way to create preconfigured versions of the notary command is via aliases.
 Add the following to your `.bashrc` or equivalent:

 ```
 alias dockernotary="notary -s https://notary.docker.io -d ~/.docker/trust"